Since 2006, no other national organization has dedicated itself exclusively to the values of the water design-build

 - To participate in outreach programs and conferences in which their projects and the benefits of DB and CMAR delivery are nationally promoted

-In addition, member firms are in the forefront of creating industry standards and best-practice documents, such as:
+In addition, member firms are at the forefront of creating industry standards and best-practice documents, such as:

 - 4th edition of the WDBC Water and Wastewater Design-Build Handbook

 - Progressive Design-Build Procurement Guide and Model RFQs/RFPs

 - Construction Management at-Risk Procurement Guide and Model RFQs/RFPs

 - Progressive Design-Build Agreement for water and wastewater projects

 Membership in WDBC has a direct impact on growing individual member firm businesses.
 Participation in WDBC helps break down industry barriers, and provides market recognition and exposure for member firms.
 It generates more business opportunities through value creation for prospective owners.

 Overall, the whole industry benefits from WDBC’s free educational materials, whose sole mission is to inform others about the best practices and value of collaborative delivery methods for the water and wastewater infrastructure.

 - WDBC’s membership includes firms using collaborative methods – DB, DBO, and CMAR – to deliver water and wastewater systems and infrastructure throughout North America.

 - WDBC achieves direct and active participation of members’ senior executives responsible for the water and wastewater business, supported by their business development, marketing, and communication staffs.

 - WDBC is dynamically involved in current industry initiatives and policy-based impediments.

 - Leading edge social media initiatives are employed, using the WDBC website which publishes members’ technical papers, its educational videos, monthly E-News, the Water & Wastewater Design-Build Handbook, and articles in industry publications.

 WDBC’s resources are solely directed to education, research, and best practices – supporting member capabilities by promoting collaborative delivery for water and wastewater projects, which: